eetchen/eetchen.github.io/_pages/about.md

 # News

+**2023.08** We have one paper on "Rethinking Cross-Domain Pedestrian Detection:ABackground-Focused Distribution AlignmentFramework for One-Stage Detectors", accepted by IEEE Transactions on Image Processing (TIP).

 **2023.07** We have two papers, with one large-scale outdoor multi-modal dataset and another on depth estimation, accepted by Proc. of the IEEE/CVF International Conference on Computer Vision (ICCV), 2023.
 We have one paper on person Re-ID accepted by ACM Conference on Multimedia (ACM MM), 2023.

 **2023.05** We have one paper on "Boost Transformer-based Language Models with GPU-Friendly Sparsity and Quantization", accepted by Annual Meeting of the Association for Computational Linguistics (ACL), 2023.